-The principle of selecting the SPE cartridge specification is to first ensure that the SPE cartridge packing has sufficient capacity to retain the target compound 100% on the column.
-On the other hand, the filler is not too much.
+The principle of selecting the SPE cartridge specification is to first ensure that SPE cartridge packing is capable enough to retain the target compound 100% on the column And the filler, on the other hand, should not be excessive.
 The more filler, the greater the amount of solvent that is effective for the target compound to elute.
 Therefore, the SPE cartridge capacity must be considered when selecting the specifications for the SPE cartridge.
 Cartridge capacity refers to the mass of a compound that retains a compound with a primary force per unit mass.
-The capacity of the bonded silica cartridge is generally from 1% to 5%.
+For instance, the capacity of the bonded silica cartridge generally ranges from 1% to 5%.

 Take the SPE cartridges with 100 mg filler as an example.
 The maximum capacity is generally less than 5 mg.
 The cartridge capacity of the ion exchanger is about 0.5 to 1.5 meq/g.
 It is worth pointing out that because we are mostly a mixture, there are many interfering substances besides the target compound.